 The Company assesses long-lived assets such as property, plant, equipment and acquired / self generated intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or group of assets may not be recoverable.
 If any such indication exists, the Company estimates the recoverable amount of the asset or group of assets.
 The recoverable amount of an asset or cash generating unit is the higher of its fair value less cost of disposal (FVLCD) and its value-in-use (VIU).
 The VIU of long-lived assets is calculated using projected future cash flows.
 FVLCD of a cash generating unit is computed using turnover and earnings multiples.
 If the recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognized in the statement of profit and loss.
-If at the recoverable amount is reassessed and the recording date, there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the reporting date, there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the reporting date, there is an information that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the impairment losses previously recognized are reversed such that the asset is recognized at its recoverable amount but not exceeding written down value which would have been reported if the impairment losses had not been recognized initially.
+If at the reporting date, there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the impairment losses previously recognized are reversed such that the asset is recognized at its recoverable amount but not exceeding written down value which would have been reported if the impairment losses had not been recognized initially.

-3 13 Leases
+3.13 Leases